 When originally writing this Holafly review, it also wasn’t the best option for heavy data users since the maximum packages were quite limited in some countries.

-But they just rolled out UNLIMITED data plans in many countries which solves this problem.
+But they just rolled out UNLIMITED data plans in 100+ countries, which solves this problem.

 They even have an unlimited plan that covers entire regions.